So You Want to Be a Data Scientist? Read This First

 4️⃣ Garbage In, Garbage Out: Not All Data is Good Data

-If you don’t check your data quality, even the most sophisticated AI model will produce garbage results.
+If you don’t check your data quality, even the most sophisticated AI models and coding assistants will produce garbage results.
+And guess who will be held accountable?

 5️⃣ Experiment Like a Scientist

-The best insights don’t come from reading research papers—they come from tweaking, testing, and iterating.
+The best insights don’t have to come just from reading research papers—they come from tweaking, testing, and iterating.
+The “fail fast, learn fast” culture is predominant in AI and data science today and as such, it is one to be embraced.

 ✔ Tip: Don’t be afraid to fail fast and iterate—your best ideas might come from unexpected places.

-✔ Tip: Follow industry blogs, take online courses, and engage with the data science community on LinkedIn/X.
+✔ Tip: Follow industry blogs, take online courses, carry out new pet projects and engage with the data science community on LinkedIn/X.

 The best job opportunities, collaborations, and insights come from building relationships.